Jordanw95/Component-Count/README.md

 using Tkinter.

 Project built based on use case of logistics centers, where counting of small components is required.
-Logistics centers can be working with over 10,000 different components and require accurate counting of all of them.
+Logistics centers can be working with over 10,000 different components and require accurate counting of them.
 Following this, it is important that time taken to program for each individual component is kept low, whilst keeping counting accurate and fast for use in production.
 Reference Interface allows quick programming to add new components to database.
 Counting page can then be used by logistics workers to allow them to quickly, scan barcode, present on backlit board (with little care needed for presentation) and receive accurate, live feedback for number of parts presented.